 No Golden has ever been refused when the owner could not afford a donation, perform the veterinary care, or update vaccines.
 But, we depend on the generosity of our donors to continue saving Goldens and ensuring Goldens to come find happy, permanent new homes.

 Surrendering your Golden is a difficult decision.
 You can feel confident that an MTGRR (now Adopt A Golden Nashville) adoption gives him or her the VERY best chance to live out a full and enjoyable life with the best possible family.
 As much as possible, we stay in contact with the forever families that adopt our Goldens.
 If at any time in the Golden’s life the adopting family cannot keep him, our adoption agreement requires that they return him to MTGRR, now Adopt A Golden Nashville.

 HOW THE PROCESS WORKS

-Once you fill out and send in the Owner Surrender Form (see link above to download), an Intake Team Volunteer will contact you, answer any questions or concerns you may have, and schedule a time for your Golden to enter MTGRR’s program.
+Once you fill out and send in the Owner Surrender Form (see link above to download), an Intake Team Volunteer will contact you, answer any questions or concerns you may have, and schedule a time for your Golden to enter our program.